David Canfield Smith: The development of icons

-(needs to be rewritten) Smith and his fellow students at Stanford would often come together to brainstorm solutions to problems.
+Smith and his fellow students at Stanford would often come together to brainstorm solutions to problems.
 This typically involved a blackboard.
 They would sketch out images and diagrams describing the solution.
 Then they would sit down and translate those diagrams into a programming language that a computer would accept.
 That is where problems arose.
 The translation distance between the images and the linear code was large.
 Trying to bridge it led to many errors.
 It occurred to Smith that if the computer could just execute the blackboard sketches directly, they would be done.
 And a whole class of errors would go away.
 So he decided to make this the goal of his Ph.D. research.
 He would create an executable electronic blackboard.

 When creating Pygmalion, Smith wanted objects that could be directly manipulated in the system.
 Smith was inspired by the belief within certain religions, that images portraying holy figures embody some of the holiness of that figure.
 Smith viewed the objects in Pygmalion as having both visual and mechanical schematics that they represent.
 He saw a religious icon and the objects he was drawing as having the same double meaning, thus he named these objects icons.